mvysny/karibu-helloworld-application/README.md

 This is a port of [Skeleton Starter Flow](https://github.com/vaadin/skeleton-starter-flow) to Kotlin+Gradle.

-For a Flow application example, please see the Beverage Buddy App Starter for Flow instead, which is the `example-v10` app of the [Karibu-DSL](https://github.com/mvysny/karibu-dsl) project.

 # More Resources

 * The DSL technique is used to allow you to nest your components in a structured code.
 This is provided by the